-The data collected is, however, stored only pseudonymously, so that it is not possible to make any direct conclusion as to the individuals.
+The data collected is, however, stored only pseudonymously so that it is not possible to make any direct conclusions about the individuals.

 In the following descriptions of the technologies we use, you will find information on the options for objection regarding our analysis and advertising measures by way of a so-called opt-out cookie.
 Please note that after the deletion of all cookies in your browser or the later use of another browser and/or profile, another opt-out cookie must be placed.

 Below, are the options for objection regarding your analysis and advertising measures.
 Alternatively, you can raise your objection via corresponding settings on the websites Truste, NAI, DAA or Your Online Choices, where options for objecting are provided by many advertisers combined.
 This page permits the listed service providers to deactivate all advertisements at once, by way of opt-out cookies or, alternatively, to handle the setting for each provider individually.

 Google will process the information obtained by the cookies to evaluate your use of the website, to compile reports on the website activities for the website operators, and to provide other services connected to the website use and internet usage.